AlphaMycelium/scriic/docs/scriic.rst

 ``HOWTO``
 =========

-Each Scriic file must begin with a ``HOWTO`` line which gives the task a title.
+Each Scriic file must contain a ``HOWTO`` line which gives the task a title.
 It should be clear and concise, but specific.

 Parameters can be accepted by enclosing a variable name in angle brackets.
 Try